vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--rw`, `--read-write`
       Mount the dataset in read-write mode.
 This is the default.

+    `--[no-]automount`
+      Activate this mount when the container starts.
+Enabled by default.

+`ct mounts activate` *id* *mountpoint*
+  Mount the directory inside the container.
+The container has to be running.
+  Note that this command will mount the directory multiple times if called when the directory is already mounted.

+`ct mounts deactivate` *id* *mountpoint*
+  Unmount the directory from the running container.

 `ct mounts del` *id* *mountpoint*
   Remove *mountpoint* from container *id*.
 The *mountpoint* is not unmounted